steunix/passweaver-gui/docs/index.md

 # About

-PassWeaver-gui is standalone WEB interface to PassWeaver-API, bringing collaborative enterprise-scale password management to your browser.
+PassWeaver-GUI is standalone WEB interface to PassWeaver-API, bringing collaborative enterprise-scale password management to your browser.
 It's developed using mainly NodeJS, Express and EJS, and uses Shoelace for WEB Components.

-PassWeaver-gui is an opensource project, released under MIT license.
+PassWeaver-GUI is an opensource project, released under MIT license.

 # Features

-- Light or dark theme
 - Personal folders for each user
+- Share one-time secrets to anyone
 - Share items through permalinks
-- Share one-time secrets to anyone
+- Share one time secrets
 - Folder level permissions
 - User groups
-- Pages are served with HTTPS and optionally HTTP (with limitations, see below)
+- Both LDAP and local authentication
 - CSP compliant pages
-- Both LDAP and local authentication
 - Quick user interface
+- Light or dark theme

 # Forewords

-PassWeaver-gui is just a nice frontend to PassWeaver-api and it brings all its capabilities to the final user; everything you can do with your items, folders, users and groups is defined in PassWeaver-api.
+PassWeaver-GUI is a nice frontend to PassWeaver-API and it brings all its capabilities to the final user; everything you can do with your items, folders, users and groups is defined in PassWeaver-API.
 See docs there for more info about its capabilities.

-While PassWeaver-api is a generic and independent piece of background software, PassWeaver-gui is its perfect UI companion.
+While PassWeaver-API is a generic and independent piece of background software, PassWeaver-GUI is its perfect UI companion.

 # Basics

-With PassWeaver-gui you will manage these entities:
+With PassWeaver-GUI you will manage these entities:

 - Users
 - Groups